techtechcy/TechShare/README.md

 # TechShare

-TechShare is a windows application that allows you and your friends to share files without using external file servers, like google drive.
+TechShare is a Windows application that allows you and your friends to share files without using external file servers, like Google Drive.

+## How does it work?
+TechShare either:
+- Creates a socket server on port 8081 and then listens for any clients requesting a file.
+- Creates a socket client that can request a TechShare server a file.

 ## Advantages of directly sending files